 “I want to be able to give you a good estimate on timelines and budgets, please let me go back to my team who are willing and able to support me on this.
 This way we can be as open and transparent with you in delivering this project.”

-Perhaps you and the team TRULY believe that you will be able to achieve the original plan you put together.
-That’s great; don’t discourage it, optimism is good.
-But acknowledge if there is a tiny niggle that perhaps it’s not achievable or, if there is a chance that something could derail it because there is no flexibility.
+Perhaps you and the team truly believe that you will be able to achieve the original plan you put together.
+That’s great – optimism is good.
+But acknowledge if there is a tiny niggle that perhaps it’s not achievable, or if there is a chance that something could derail it because there is no flexibility.

 Communicate any concerns before it’s too late!
 Proactively raise the issues before you get asked any awkward questions.